Edith Rawdon-Hastings, 10th Countess of Loudoun: Early life

 Rawdon-Hastings was the second child and eldest daughter of George Rawdon-Hastings, 2nd Marquess of Hastings, the British peer and courtier, and his wife Barbara née Yelverton, 20th Baroness Grey de Ruthyn.
 Her elder brother was Paulyn Rawdon-Hastings, 3rd Marquess of Hastings, who died unmarried.
-Among her younger siblings were Lady Bertha Rawdon-Hastings (wife of Augustus Wykeham Clifton), Lady Victoria Rawdon-Hastings, Henry Rawdon-Hastings (who married Lady Florence Paget, only daughter of Henry Paget, 2nd Marquess of Anglesey), and Lady Frances Rawdon-Hastings (wife of Charles Marsham, 4th Earl of Romney).
+Among her younger siblings were Lady Bertha Rawdon-Hastings (wife of Augustus Wykeham Clifton), Lady Victoria Rawdon-Hastings, Henry Rawdon-Hastings (who married Lady Florence Paget, daughter of Henry Paget, 2nd Marquess of Anglesey), and Lady Frances Rawdon-Hastings (wife of Charles Marsham, 4th Earl of Romney).
 Fifteen months after her father's death in 1844, her mother married Capt.
-Hastings Henry, nephew of the Duke of Leinster, who took took the name of Yelverton by royal license in 1849.
+Hastings Henry, nephew of the Duke of Leinster, who took the name of Yelverton by royal license in 1849.
 From her mother's second marriage, she had a younger half-sister, Hon.
 Barbara Yelverton, who later married John Yarde-Buller, 2nd Baron Churston.

-His mother, who inherited the barony when only seven months old, was the only child of Henry Yelverton, 19th Baron Grey de Ruthyn (a friend of Lord Byron) and the former Anna Maria Kellam.
+Her mother, who inherited the barony when only seven months old, was the only child of Henry Yelverton, 19th Baron Grey de Ruthyn (a friend of Lord Byron) and the former Anna Maria Kellam.
 Her paternal grandparents were Francis Rawdon-Hastings, 1st Marquess of Hastings and his wife, Flora Mure-Campbell, 6th Countess of Loudoun.